kamalarieff/anticar/content/questions/whats_wrong_with_cars.md

 It's just an infographic though.
 It'd be nice if there is an official source or a study.

+There's a study in the comments about how speed affects your vision.

+The source of this post comes from the Seattle DOT: <https://www.seattle.gov/transportation/projects-and-programs/safety-first/vision-zero/speedlimits>.
+In this post, there is a link to a study on speed limits:

+> When SDOT signed streets for 25 mph, the data showed total crashes decline, injury crashes decline, 50th percentile speeds decline, 85th percentile speeds decline, and high-end speeding decline for every location reviewed.

 ### Greenhouse Gas Emissions from a Typical Passenger Vehicle | US EPA {#greenhouse-gas-emissions-from-a-typical-passenger-vehicle-us-epa}